zmitchell/tinkering.xyz/content/fmo-optimization-story.md

 title = "Optimization story - quantum mechanics simulation speedup" date = 2022-01-09
 draft = false
+description = "As part of my PhD I do computational modeling of quantum-biological systems.
+One of my simulations was misbehaving and in certain cases could take 8 hours to complete.
+That's really bad when you're trying to iterate quickly.
+This post describes how I made a series of optimizations to reduce the runtime by 250x via profiler driven algorithmic improvements, rewriting the core in Rust, and making use of parallelism."
 [extra]
 show_date = true
 +++